Aztec culture coatl snake

 thingiverse

-This snake wrap model of the Aztec culture for 3d printing.
-Filling of 30% or more Measurements: X 130.38 And 72.51 Z 11.93 Comments or suggestions: jonathan14144@hotmail.com History Many ancient cultures around the world revered snakes as symbols of creation, health and vitality.
-Most religions depicted minor or secondary gods in a pantheon with serpentine features, however.
-Yet, the primary and most important gods of one of the most successful and mysterious cultures, the Aztec culture, were snake hybrids.
-The most prominent being Quetzalcoatl, The Feathered Serpent, Xiuhcoatl, The Fire Serpent, Mixcoatl The Cloud Serpent and Coatlicue “She of the Serpent Skirt,” or the mother of the Aztec god Huitzilopochtli.
-In Nahuatl, the language spoken by the Aztecs, the word for serpent is in fact coatl, which is found in many other compound words of the language.
-Architecturally, snakes played a very significant role in the surrounding buildings of the Aztec culture.
-The Coatepec, or “hill of the serpents,” is considered holy ground as it was the birthplace of the god Huitzilopochtli.
-Huitzilopochtli is the principle Aztec god, making this site sacred ground.
-In ceremonial areas, a coatepantli, or “wall of serpents,” was used to identify and close off a sacred space.
-One of these walls in fact surround part of the Great Temple in the Aztec capital, Tenochtitlan.
-Link: https://rampages.us/hammondrk/2015/11/05/the-snake-in-aztec-culture/
+This 3D printing model depicts a snake wrap inspired by the Aztec culture.
+It has a fill density of 30% or more.
+Measurements: X: 130.38 Y: 72.51 Z: 11.93 Comments and suggestions can be sent to jonathan14144@hotmail.com.
+The history of snakes in ancient cultures is fascinating.
+Many societies around the world revered them as symbols of creation, health, and vitality.
+In most religions, minor or secondary gods had serpentine features, but the Aztecs took it to the next level by worshiping snake hybrids as their primary deities.
+Quetzalcoatl, The Feathered Serpent, Xiuhcoatl, The Fire Serpent, Mixcoatl The Cloud Serpent, and Coatlicue "She of the Serpent Skirt" were all revered gods in Aztec mythology.
+In Nahuatl, the language spoken by the Aztecs, the word for serpent is coatl, which is found in many compound words.
+The architecture of Aztec buildings often featured snakes prominently.
+The Coatepec, or "hill of the serpents," was considered sacred because it was the birthplace of Huitzilopochtli, the principle Aztec god.
+In ceremonial areas, a coatepantli, or "wall of serpents," was used to identify and close off a sacred space.
+One such wall surrounds part of the Great Temple in Tenochtitlan.
+For more information on the snake's significance in Aztec culture, visit https://rampages.us/hammondrk/2015/11/05/the-snake-in-aztec-culture/.

 With this file you will be able to print Aztec culture coatl snake with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Aztec culture coatl snake.